 General Curricula and Individual Study Plans

-The individual study plan is the plan for the individual doctoral student’s research studies and it specifies the undertakings of the department and the doctoral student and includes a general time plan.
+The individual study plan (ISP) is the plan for the individual doctoral student’s research studies and it specifies the undertakings of the department and the doctoral student and includes a general time plan.
 The individual study plan can start from the preliminary plan that the supervisory committee made before admission.

 The supervisor initiates the individual study plan and makes, together with the doctoral student, a suggestion, which is finalised together with the departmental representative.
 The Head of the department approves the study plan.